 - Floors / Tile / Hardwood — 107

 by Dave Madison on Jul 18, 2017

 If you are looking for ways to make your home more energy-efficient, then your water heater should be a part of the process.
-According to studies done by government bodies you water heater accounts for about 12% of your home's energy.
-However, many professionals spend time on convincing people to buy these water heaters without explaining the importance of installing a water heater timer.
+According to studies done by government bodies, your water heater accounts for about 12% of your home's energy.
+However, many professionals spend time convincing people to buy these water heaters without explaining the importance of installing a water heater timer.

 Just because professionals are not recommending it, does not mean you can’t do it yourself.
 Here we give you a complete guide on how to easily install a timer for electric water heaters.

 First, determine if your water heater is 120 or 220 volts.
 You’ll know it’s 120 if it plugs into a standard electrical outlet.
 If that is the case, all you will need is a generic 120-volt timer.
 Set it and plug it in.
 But it’s more likely you have a 220-volt heater, which will require the purchase of a 220V water heater timer a #10 electrical wire that is at least three feet long and a wire cutter and stripper.

 Remove the timer from its casing and turn the breaker off that supplies power to your water heater.
 Then, remove the knockouts that are present on the casing.

 Choose a location on a nearby to place your timer, keeping in mind it needs to be close to the water heater.
 Once you have selected a spot, use the casing as a guide to mark the places you need to drill holes in.
 Drill pilot holes and secure the casing to the wall with screws.